lollcat/Development_economics_MRU_webscraping/README.md

 ### how-persistent-prosperity-optional

-- How Deep are the Roots of Economic Development   ---->  https://www.nber.org/papers/w18130.pdf
+- How Deep are the Roots of Economic DevelopmentÂ   ---->  https://www.nber.org/papers/w18130.pdf
 - Biogeography and Long Run Economic Development  ---->  https://papers.ssrn.com/sol3/papers.cfm?abstract_id=606184
 - Was the Wealth of Nations Determined in 1000 B.C.  ---->  https://www.nber.org/papers/w12657.pdf
-- Early Starts, Reversals and Catchup in the Process of Economic Development   ---->  http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.388.2442&rep=rep1&type=pdf
+- Early Starts, Reversals and Catchup in the Process of Economic DevelopmentÂ   ---->  http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.388.2442&rep=rep1&type=pdf

 ### geography-and-development-trade

 - The Wind of Change: Maritime Technology, Trade, and Economic Development  ---->  https://www.aeaweb.org/articles?id=10.1257/aer.20140832
-- The Geography of Poverty and Wealth   ---->  https://www.researchgate.net/publication/12096409_The_Geography_of_Poverty_and_Wealth
+- The Geography of Poverty and WealthÂ   ---->  https://www.researchgate.net/publication/12096409_The_Geography_of_Poverty_and_Wealth

 ### geography-and-development-disease